sovity/dataspace-portal/docs/product/user-documentation/Manage Data Space components.md

 ### General

 The Operator Admin is an application role to represent the operator of the Mobility Data Space.
 The operator of the Mobility Data Space deploys the central components of the Data Space in the infrastructure and manages the different environments of the Data Space.
-As such, the operator has direct access to all central components and the application role of Operator Admin aims to mirror those capabilities within the Authority Portal.
+As such, the operator has direct access to all central components and the application role of Operator Admin aims to mirror those capabilities within the Data Space Portal.
 The Operator Admin role is an application role and assigned to certain users individually by Authority Admins.

 ### Rights for Operator Admins